 5. How can I develop a sense of responsibility?

 Those who take action themselves have already made a big step towards becoming a global citizen.
-Of course, it's also important in general, one Lifestyle to lead who supports the values of the community as well as the World Citizen movement continues to expand.
+Of course, it is also generally important to lead a lifestyle that supports the values of the community and further extends the World Citizen movement.
 This can be through supporting artists, practicing a sustainable lifestyle and standing up for these values in everyday life.

 Whether globetrotter, digitized millennial or home lover - everyone can be a world citizen